-QUICK TIP: See Chapter 1 for information about how to determine if the organization qualifies as a state, county, or city general purpose committee.
+See Chapter 1 for information about how to determine if the organization qualifies as a state, county, or city general purpose committee.

-- A federal or out-of-state political committee must include after its name in parentheses "Fed PAC ID #" or the two letter state abbreviation such as "TX PAC ID #." - Any other type of multipurpose organization must include after its name in parentheses "multipurpose organization" or "MPO." - Date Qualified as Committee.
+- Date Qualified as Committee.
 The "date qualified" is the date the organization met the recipient committee thresholds as described above.
 For a calendar year filer that reactivates its recipient committee status in a subsequent calendar year, the "date qualified" is the date the committee qualified in the current calendar year.
 The amendment box should be marked and the committee identification number issued previously will be used. - Bank Account.
 List the name and address of the financial institution where the organization's bank account is located and the bank account number.
 If the organization has more than one bank account, only one account must be listed. - Type of Committee.
 A multipurpose organization must identify itself as either a primarily formed committee or a general purpose committee.
 Complete the appropriate committee type section.
 See FPPC Regulation 18247.5 and page 3 of the Form 410 instructions for information about how to determine the committee type.
 In making this determination, the organization counts only its political contributions and expenditures made in California.
 If it is determined that the committee is a primarily formed ballot measure committee, refer to Campaign Disclosure Manual 3.

-Ex 15.1 - The National Alliance of Widget Manufacturers used funds from its general membership dues account to make a single contribution of \$100,000 to a committee primarily formed to oppose a state ballot measure.
+Ex 15.1- The National Alliance of Widget Manufacturers used funds from its general membership dues account to make a single contribution of \$100,000 to a committee primarily formed to oppose a state ballot measure.
 The Alliance does not plan to make any other contributions or expenditures in California this calendar year.
 The Alliance qualifies as a primarily formed ballot measure committee and must file the Form 410.
 Even though the organization is a primarily formed committee, it must also complete the Brief Description of Activity field in the General Purpose Committee section and indicate that it is a committee that will automatically terminate at the end of the calendar year by including "CY" after the brief description of the organization's activities.
 If it elects to remain open instead of automatically terminating at the end of the calendar year, it may state its intent to remain open on its initial Form 410 or an amended Form 410 filed prior to the end of the calendar year.
 The organization must also file the applicable campaign reports, meet the specified filing deadlines, and include the required disclosures on advertisements.